-The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, JPR Royalty Sub LLC ("Royalty Sub") and MDCP, LLC ("MDCP").
-Both subsidiaries were formed to facilitate financing transactions for the Company.
+The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, JPR Royalty Sub LLC ("Royalty Sub") and MDCP, LLC ("MDCP") and Nautilus Holdco, Inc. All subsidiaries were formed to facilitate financing and/or strategic transactions for the Company.
+In the case of Nautilus Holdco, Inc., the subsidiary was formed entirely to facilitate a merger with Idera.

 Royalty Sub was formed in connection with a \$30,000 financing transaction the Company completed on March 9, 2011.
 See Note 4, Royalty Monetization, for a further description of this transaction.
 MDCP was formed in connection with a \$23,000 Senior Credit Facility that the Company closed on September 23, 2016.
 See Note 5, Senior Credit Facility, for a further description of this transaction.
 All intercompany transactions and balances have been eliminated.